 What “hot powers” have I given to my Power of Attorney?

 The next big change to power of attorney documents was spurred by sweeping laws requiring specific authorization for actions now called “hot powers.”
 These new laws were enacted to protect against abuse—and in some cases, to guard against draining assets from the incapacitated, protecting them from extraordinary healthcare costs.

 On the national front, these laws went into effect in 2006 when the New Uniform Power of Attorney Act took effect.
 But in Pennsylvania, these new laws didn’t go into effect until January 1, 2015 through the passage of Act 95.
-Financial custodians such as Fidelity, TD Ameritrade, and Vanguard are typically national in nature, so conflicts about when these new laws are effective are precarious.
+Financial custodians such as Fidelity and Vanguard are typically national in nature, so conflicts about when these new laws are effective are precarious.
 Below is a list of these hot powers: